deepomicslab/LocalHGT/README.md

 ```
 samtools faidx ref_database.fasta
 ```
-Second, LocalHGT also needs an index file for the reference.
-With the first running, LocalHGT will index the database automatically, and it will take several hours.
+Second, at the first running, LocalHGT will index the database automatically, and it will take several hours.

 ## Running
 Run `python main.py` like